arpita2512/score_before_you_speak/README.md

 python preprocess/masking.py <path_to_pos_tagged_json> # saves data with filled masks as json
 ```

-Note: Batch size for `bart-large` is set to 500 and may need to modified based on GPU memory available.
+- Batch size for `bart-large` is set to 500 and may need to modified based on GPU memory available.

 **Data Format after Masking**